madkerpe/internal-email-communication-graph/README.md

 # internal-email-communication-graph

-This is a part of Nabla, written as an independent Vue.js component using D3.js to visualise the graph.
+This is a part of Nabla, written as an independent Vue.js component using D3.js to visualise the graph and make it totally interactive.

 Nabla is a platform that monitors email behavior in a company.
 Using a limited amount of data (so that privacy is respected) statistics are provided to employees.
 A feedback system makes it possible to share these statistics with supervisors.